A new manifesto for digital inclusion

 - And above all, we have to do this together: digital inclusion should be part of all policy, all business activity, and all social action; and all sectors have a part to play.

-This is a shout out to policymakers, philanthropists, business leaders and corporate CSR champions.
+This is a shout-out to policymakers, philanthropists, business leaders, and Corporate Social Responsibility champions.
 It will be easy to sideline digital inclusion as other urgent issues dominate the headlines and roundtables in the coming months and years.
 How to rebuild employment in an economy reeling from lockdown, and how to maintain public health, will rightly be at the top of the agenda.